AndreMIsidoro/command_line/linux/vim/README.md

 	file_name - uses regex and also supports tab completion
 	Note: Must use the configs in this repo.
 Does not work out of the box

+**Tag Jumpin**

+	Need to install ctags
+	do 'ctags -R .' on the folder that you want to tag cntrl+] - jumps to the definition of the tag cntrl+t - jump back